-We chose to do our wedding at a free location, cutting down on one of the largest costs.
+We chose to do our wedding in my aunt and uncle’s backyard (for free), cutting down on one of the largest costs.
 My aunt and uncle live on a property in rural Michigan that is absolutely stunning.
 This is no surprise given that their hobbies are gardening and outdoor art.

 They have been featured in Better Homes and Gardens, so when they offered to host our wedding for free, we jumped at the chance.